Afghanistan president flees country as Taliban takes control of Kabul

 There is now deep apprehension of what the future holds for this shattered country in the gathering darkness among many of those who oppose the harsh theocratic rule of the jihadists.
 The Taliban has assured that no retribution will be taken, but there have been executions in areas under its control such as Spin Boldak and Ghazni.

 It was reported in the afternoon that Mr Ghani had flown to Tajikistan along with national security adviser Hamdullah Mohib and other close associates.
+In a Facebook post later on Sunday, Mr Ghani confirmed he had flown out of Afghanistan and said he had sought to “avoid bloodshed” with the fate of millions of people at stake as the Taliban entered Kabu.

+The president, who did not disclose his location, said insurgents now faced an historic test.
+“The Taliban won victory in the judgment of sword and gun and they have responsibility to protect the honour, prosperity and self-respect of our compatriots,” he said.

 Abdullah Abdullah, the head of the Afghan delegation at the talks with the Talibs in the Qatari capital, Doha, who lost to Mr Ghani in a disputed presidential election, commented: “The former president of Afghanistan left Afghanistan, leaving the country in this difficult situation.
 God should hold him accountable.”

 There were claims in the afternoon that Mr Ghani had agreed to resign.
 There was no confirmation of that, however, though in a recorded speech he said negotiations will lead to a “peaceful transfer of power to the transitional government”.